Top 10 Most Feared Supervillains

 He was able to kill Superman.
 Nothing further.

-Red Skull The Red Skull is a fictional supervillain appearing in American comic books published by Marvel Comics.
+Red Skull The Red Skull is a fictional supervillain who appears in American comic books published by Marvel Comics.

 Red Skull represents the darkest, deepest, most barbaric sides of humanity combined into a single person.
 It isn't what he is that makes him scary.
 It's what he represents that makes him scary.

-Freddy Krueger Fred "Freddy" Krueger is the main antagonist of the A Nightmare on Elm Street film series.
-He first appeared in Wes Craven's A Nightmare on Elm Street (1984).
+Freddy Krueger Fred "Freddy" Krueger is the primary antagonist in the A Nightmare on Elm Street film series.
+He first appeared in the original film directed by Wes Craven in 1984.
+Freddy is known for his burned face, red-and-green striped sweater, and his glove with razor-sharp blades.

 He kills people in their sleep.
 Enough said.